ngriffith29/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive design means you change your design pattern to fit the space available.
+Adaptive means that your design has a lot of fixed layout sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you design the site to be more accesible to mobile users and the desktop design comes second.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows all the font to scale accordingly.

 4. How would you describe preprocessing to someone new to CSS?

+Pre-processing is using a compiler to give more power to writing css which in turn makes your code a lot cleaner

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is variables.
+Mixins were a little weird at first and I kept messing the syntax up so I would say those gave me the most problems.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.